Using video ads on Black Friday

-Black Friday is almost here.
-Are your ads ready?
+Black Friday is right around the corner.
+Are your ads ready to go?

-If you’re not sure what kind of ad to make and want some inspiration, here’s a list of 10 of the best Black Friday ads of all time to get those creative wheels turning.
+You’d prefer to start with some inspiration?
+Here’s a list of 10 of the best Black Friday ads of all time to get those creative wheels turning.

 Cardboard person?
 Slow-mo running?
 This Black Friday ad from Amazon has it all (all of those two things, that is).
 The ad tells a simple (yet surprisingly common story): that of the busy office worker who hates getting ready for Black Friday.